mhmd-azeez/FacebookPollCounter/README.md

  - Click on "Get user access token"
  - If the post is public you don't have to select any of the permissions

+## How to get the URL of any facebook post
+ - Click on the timestamp of the post
+ - Copy the address bar URL